On integral local Shimura varieties: Ad-isomorphisms and integral moduli spaces of local shtukas

 by $Z\hookrightarrow T$.
 This gives

 and we can view $G\to G'$ as a composition of ad-isomorphisms

 where the first map is of type (i), the second map of type (ii) and the third map of type (i). \end{proof}

 In this section, we consider an ad-isomorphism $f: G\to G'$ and an extension of $f$ to a morphism $f: \CG\to \CG'$ between quasi-parahoric group schemes.
 It is assumed that the corresponding parahoric group schemes (the neutral connected components) $\CG^o$ and $ \CG'^o$ correspond to the same point in the common building of $G_\ad$ and $G'_\ad$.
 Let $(\CG, b, \mu)$ and $(\CG', b', \mu')$ be two integral local shtuka data such that $f(b)=b'$ and $\{\mu'\}=f(\{\mu\})$.
+In this case, we have an inclusion of reflex fields $E'\subset E$.
 We then say that $f$ is an \emph{ad-isomorphism of integral local shtuka data}.
 We obtain a morphism

 where $O=O_{\br E}$ and $O'=O_{\br E'}$.
 Consider the commutative diagram

 Composing with the Kottwitz homomorphisms \eqref{kappaCG} gives a commutative diagram

 Recall the components $\CM^{\rm int,\tau}_{\CG, b, \mu}$ for $\tau\in C_\CG$, resp. $\CM^{\rm int,\tau'}_{\CG', b', \mu'}$ for $\tau'\in C_{\CG'}$, cf. \eqref{comptau}.
 The aim of this section is to prove the following theorem. \begin{theorem} Let $f\colon (\CG, b, \mu)\to (\CG', b', \mu')$ be an ad-isomorphism of integral local shtuka data.
 The morphism \eqref{adonLSV} induces an isomorphism,